softprops/np/README.md

     scout(for np)    # detects potential conflicts with generating a project, recommended before np usage(for np)    # displays usage options
     defaults(for np) # default values for options

+In sbt 0.13 you can resolve the scoped settings using `::`

+    np::scout
+    np::usage
+    np::defaults

 ### np option reference